flisowna/landing-page-boxtribute/data/aboutus/about_us_data.md

   clothes, hygiene products and food to refugees.
 The lack of adapted tools and the chaotic situation in the field led us to rethink the logistics of humanitarian associations.
 text_with_picture_for_the_story:
+- image: "/uploads/qrscanning.png"
+  description_for_the_image: scanning qr code on a box
+  paragraph_s_group:
+  - paragraph: Boxtribute was born.
+The web-app is designed to facilitate the distribution of essential goods in the field.
+A free shop was opened where all beneficia-ries could have the same fair choice.
+Volunteers knew what items were available and where.
 - image: "/uploads/children_in_camp.png"
   description_for_the_image: children in a refugee camp
   paragraph_s_group: